 I didn't really understand what that meant until my kid sister, Aditi, came along.
 She's a tough little squirt all right, and when Mom squirts her with the water gun when she's being bad, Aditi holds her ground.
 I even saw her slap Mom once...or twice.
 Well, okay, nearly every time.

 As the man of the house I've tried to set a good example.
 I use good manners when I eat my meals and use the litterbox like a gentleman.
 Grooming is one of my favorite hobbies and I keep myself neat and clean.
 (Mom even calls me Dapper Dan, except my name is Forest, so I don't know who she's talking about.)
-Best of all, if it's nighttime and I want to sleep on Mom's bed (she has a thing called an electric blanket, but I call it Paradise), I very gently jump up, slowly and carefully making my way to a cozy spot so I don't wake her...unlike two other black cats I know who don't give a hoot and step on Mom's head, her hair, even her face
+Best of all, if it's nighttime and I want to sleep on Mom's bed (she has a thing called an electric blanket, but I call it Paradise), I very gently jump up, slowly and carefully making my way to a cozy spot so I don't wake her...unlike two other black cats I know who don't give a hoot and step on Mom's head, her hair, even her face!

 I'm rewarded with lots of love.
 With catnip and paper grocery bags.
 With lots of kisses and chin rubs.
 But that's not why I do all of those things.
 It's in my nature to be a good boy.
 Mom says I'm her pride and joy.
 And why not?